The term “vocal hygiene” refers to the things you can do to keep your voice healthy and in good shape. Here are my tips to maintain a good voice!

 - Eat a balanced diet.

-- Keep allergies under control but avoid medications that dehydrate.
-Antihistamines tend to dehydrate.
+- Keep allergies under control but if possible avoid medications that have a drying effect.
+Antihistamines tend to dry your voice out.

 - Practice singing multiple times a day for shorter periods of time, rather than once for a long period of time.
 Take enough breaks.